 Kenya Markets Trust (KMT) has partnered and supported the State Department of Livestock (SDL) to develop the National Livestock Policy.
 The first draft was endorsed by stakeholders from different departments of the livestock sector during a validation meeting at Sarova Panafric.

-This is a critical document that will guide development of the sector .
+This is a critical document that will guide the development of the sector.

 Kuria pointed out that the document will also help loop the development and the transformation of the livestock and meat sector in Kenya.

-Among the issues the The Livestock policy will cover relate farm animal genetic resources, livestock feeds and nutrition, inputs, animal diseases and pests, livestock marketing, research and extension and food security.
+Among the issues the Livestock Policy will cover relate to farm animal genetic resources, livestock feeds and nutrition, inputs, animal diseases and pests, livestock marketing, research and extension and food security.

 In the generation of the draft Policy, KMT collaborated with the State Department of Livestock to convene a team of experts who reviewed the first draft in January 2019, followed by successful by three regional validation workshops that had participation from all the 47 counties.
 The regional workshops were held in Mombasa, Isiolo and Kisumu.